acend/docsy-plus/README.md

 Use `{{< onlyWhen extra >}}` in plain HTML files

-## Dynamicaly replace lab-host
+## Dynamicaly replace content

-The Features is used to replace instances of `//localhost` on html pages with a value taken from an URL param.
+The features is used to dynamicaly replace content on html pages with a value taken from an URL param.
-This let's individualize content with references to your personal lab environment (IP or hostname).
+This makes it possible to individualize content with references to your personal lab environment.

+Curently all occurences of the string `LOCALHOST` will be replaced with the given value.

 ### Enable the feature